 “The biodynamic therapist is aware that when they touch the body, they are in touch with the whole person.”

-Unique to Biodynamic massage is the therapist’s use of an electronic stethoscope to monitor the sounds of the digestive system.
+Unique to biodynamic massage is the therapist’s use of an electronic stethoscope to monitor the sounds of the digestive system.
 This provides crucial diagnostic feedback and guides effective treatment.
-Unlike more traditional forms of massage, the therapist uses no oil or powder.
-The contact is skin to skin, through light clothing or other covering.
+Biodynamic massage can be done skin to skin or over light clothing.

 Whilst one off sessions are possible, biodynamic massage is most beneficial if given over a course of a minimum of six weeks.
-This is related to how emotional holding in the body tends to soften as you become increasingly familiar with the touch of the therapist and the flow of a Biodynamic Massage.
+This relates to how emotional holding in the body tends to soften as you as you become increasingly familiar with the touch of the therapist and the flow of a biodynamic massage.